JoshuaGrams/philtre2d/doc/objects/Gui.md

 * __image__ <kbd>string | Image</kbd> - An image filepath or Image object.
 * __color__ <kbd>table</kbd> - _optional_ - The image multiply color.
 Defaults to opaque white: {1, 1, 1, 1}.

-### Row(spacing, homogeneous, dir, x, y, angle, w, h, px, py, ax, ay, modeX, modeY, padX, padY)
+### Row(spacing, homogeneous, dir, x, y, angle, w, h, pivot, anchor, modeX, modeY, padX, padY)

 An invisible node that automatically arranges its children in a horizontal row.
 When you add or remove children you can refresh the arrangement with: `self:allocateChildren()`.